parse-community/docs/_includes/js/queries.md

 Queries can be made using aggregates, allowing you to retrieve objects over a set of input values.
 The results will not be `Parse.Object`s since you will be aggregating your own fields

 * Note: MasterKey is Required.
-Parse-Server 2.7.1+
+Parse Server 2.7.1+

 Aggregates use stages to filter results by piping results from one stage to the next.